learnrelay/learnrelay/content/mutations/optimistic-updates.md

 ## Step 07: Update a Pokemon

-We can already add new pokemons or delete them.
-But what if we want to give a pokemon a new name, or even a new look (url...)?
+We can already add new Pokemons or delete them.
+But what if we want to give a Pokemon a new name, or even a new look (url...)?
 We should be able to do that!

 But before we will add this new feature, we will implement the `getOptimisticResponse` method for the mutations that we are already using:
 `AddPokemonMutation` and `DeletePokemonMutation`.
 Look above if you are unsure how to exactly set the optimistic response.

 Afterwards, you will notice the new `UpdatePokemonMutation` in branch `step-07`.
 Implement all the basic methods first.
-If you are unsure about this, check the previous sections about mutations.
-Afterwards, think about how an optimistic response could look like for the `UpdatePokemonMutation` in `getOptimisticResponse` and implement it.
+If you are unsure of how to go about this, check the previous sections on mutations.
+Afterwards, think about how an optimistic response would look like for the `UpdatePokemonMutation` in `getOptimisticResponse`, then implement it!

-Lastly, you have to actually call the update mutation in `PokemonPage`, whenever a user updates the name or url of a pokemon and clicks on the save button.
+Finally, you need to call the update mutation in `PokemonPage` whenever a user updates the name or url of a Pokemon and clicks the save button.

 In summary, you should
 * implement `getOptimisticResponse` for `AddPokemonMutation` and `DeletePokemonMutation`